stevereich/mousejiggler/README.md

 ## Download

-*__The compiled exe file is not signed and may throw a security error with your antivirus software or web browser__*.
+*__The compiled exe file is not digitally signed and may throw a download security error in your web browser__*.
 It is safe to download and run, but if you prefer to run the [uncompiled AutoHotKey script](https://github.com/stevereich/mousejiggler/raw/master/MouseJiggler.ahk), you can download it instead.
 Please note, you will need to have [AutoHotKey](https://github.com/Lexikos/AutoHotkey_L/) installed on your computer for the uncompiled script to work.

 * [MouseJiggler32.exe](https://github.com/stevereich/mousejiggler/raw/master/MouseJiggler32.exe) (will work on 32 and 64 bit Windows systems)
 * [MouseJiggler64.exe](https://github.com/stevereich/mousejiggler/raw/master/MouseJiggler64.exe) (will work only on 64 bit Windows systems)